TRUMP’S 2024 ELECTION VICTORY AND POTENTIAL TAX REFORM FOR BUSINESSES

 Posted on Nov 23, 2024 by Kamden Crawford

 With Donald Trump’s 2024 U.S. election win and the Republican’s win of the House of Representatives, several changes to tax laws are anticipated as Trump takes office.
-These proposals particularly focus on provisions of the Tax Cuts and Jobs Act of 2017 (“TCJA”) as many provisions are set to expire.
+These proposals particularly focus on the Tax Cuts and Jobs Act of 2017 (“TCJA”) as many provisions are set to expire.
 Below are some of the proposed changes relevant to businesses:

 1. Corporate Tax Rates: